Devops-ohtuprojekti/DevOpsCSAOS/README.md

 ```

 Then open [http://localhost:3000/](http://localhost:3000/) to see the app.<br>
-For a production build, create a minified bundle with `npm run build`.
+For a production build, create a minified bundle with `npm run build:dev`.

 ## Running the application with Docker Compose locally